incuna/authentic/README.rst

 SAML 2.0
 ========

-How to I authenticate against Authentic2 with a SAMLv2 service provider ?
+How to I authenticate against Authentic 2 with a SAMLv2 service provider ?
 ------------------------------------------------------------------------

  http[s]://your.domain.com/idp/saml2/metadata